Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 A suitable example of this concept can be found in the case of team assignment.
 Imagine a task being assigned to the "Development Team" for completion.
 The business process does not specify a particular member of the Development Team to complete the task; instead, it only requires someone within the team to do so.
 Upon arrival in the Development Team's queue, the team leader might be responsible for assigning the task to an individual.
 However, it would be undesirable for the team leader to assign the task to another team, such as the QA team.
 In this scenario, the team leader would be presented with limited assignment options, based on the constraints set in the team container and the team leader's membership within that team.
 This ensures that task responsibility remains within the appropriate team, while still offering some flexibility in assigning individual team members.

-There are many other variations on how task assignment can be applied, so its important to grasp the concept in Hornbill that when assigning a task, its possible and quite typical that the task will be assigned to an individual in the "context" of an assignment team or role.
+There are many other variations on how task assignment can be applied, so it's important to grasp the concept in Hornbill that when assigning a task, it's possible, and quite typical, that the task will be assigned to an individual in the "context" of an assignment team or role.

 ### Team User Association & Task Assignment Controls